NikosNtafopoulos/Python-Documentation/Data Structures/Lists-Tuples-Sets.md

 ### exampleElement[-1] --> will grab the LAST item in our list

-# If we have a list with 5 elements how can i access the first 3 elements
+# If we have a list with 5 elements how can i access the first 3 elements?

 ```
  exampleElements = ['test','test2','test2','test3','test4']